 The advantages of adoption are endless.
-Whether it’s giving an infertile couple the joy of parenting, helping the birth mother continue her education or providing a child with countless opportunities in life, the advantages of adoption are everywhere you look.
+Whether it’s giving an infertile couple the joy of parenting, helping the birth mother continue her education, or providing a child with countless opportunities in life, the advantages of adoption permeate everyone who is touched by it.

 Most adoption stories begin with an unplanned pregnancy, as did this one.
 Jenny, an 18-year-old high school senior, missed her period.
 For the next few days, she became more and more nervous.

 One day after school, she took a pregnancy test.
 Sure enough, it indicated that she was pregnant.

 She began shaking as her mind raced a million miles an hour: “How will I finish school?
 How will I afford college?
 Will I need a second job if I have a baby to take care of?
 Will I have time to study?
 How do I get out of this?
 Why can’t things go back to how they were?”

 Jenny continued to fumble through her emotions.
 She finally decided that having an abortion was the only way out, even though it didn’t feel right.

 Early on a Saturday morning, Jenny drove through her suburban neighborhood toward the abortion clinic.
 While waiting at a stoplight next to a park, she saw children playing and laughing.

 Then she heard a mother call to her child, “Joey, time to go home and see Dad!
 Tell your friends goodbye!”